Frappe LMS - v2.35.0 - Cross-Site Scripting as student

 When other users or administrators view the uploaded file, arbitrary JavaScript payloads execute in their browser.

-While this did not lead us to account takeover, we were still able to steal user's email addresses and admin status.
+While this did not initially lead us to account takeover via making POST requests like this report, at the time of reporting, we were still able to steal user's email addresses and admin status.

 Steps to Reproduce